PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 17:01:03
+Last updated: 2024-04-07 17:01:40
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: I can not believe that a woman who was brave enough to travel halfway around the world to pursue her dreams would allow anyone to dictate who she can be with. - Fabiola Torres